Walvis Bay Private School

 -

-The parents and the learner receive a written notice about the date and time of the hearing.
 Present at such a hearing are: two members of the Board of Directors (one member will preside as the Chairman of the Hearing), the principal, the learner and his/her parents and members of the Internal Disciplinary Committee of the school.
 Other persons concerned, e.g. teachers or witnesses, may be invited as well.

 -